Pages

 1. The HR has your voting authority (a legal document with signatures) to vote Yea, Nay or Abstain on proposed laws.

-2. The HR uses your directives/conditions to vote on proposed law.
+2. The HR uses your directives/conditions to develop and vote on proposed law.

 3. The HR may be the same person or a different person for each proposed law.